Blotch3D/Blotch3D/README.md

 Development
 ===========

-See the examples.
+See the examples and their comments, starting with the basic example.

 To make a 3D window, you must derive a class from BlWindow3D and override the Setup, FrameProc, and FrameDraw methods.

-When it comes time to open the 3D window, you instantiate that class and call its "Run" method *from the same thread that instantiated it*.
+When it comes time to create the 3D window, you instantiate that class and call its "Run" method *from the same thread that instantiated it*.
 The Run method will call the Setup, FrameProc, and FrameDraw methods when appropriate (explained below), and not return until the window closes.
-(For this reason, you may want to do all this from some other thread than the main thread so that the main thread can handle a GUI or whatever).
+(For this reason, you may want to create the BlWindow from within some other thread than the main thread so that the main thread can handle a GUI or whatever).

 We will call the abovementioned thread the "3D thread".

 All code that accesses 3D resources must be done in the 3D thread, including code that creates and uses all Blotch3D and MonoGame objects.
-Note that this rule also applies to any code structure that may internally use other threads, as well.
-Do not use Parallel, async, etc. code structures that access 3D resources.
+Note that this rule also applies to any code structure (Parallel, async, etc.) that may internally use other threads, as well.
+This is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
+(There are some platform-specific exceptions, but MonoGame does not use them.)

 This pattern and these rules are also used by MonoGame.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of